-The noise level should be such that you can remove it using any denoising software without losing details.
+The noise in the image should be such that you can remove it using any denoising software without losing details.
 Nowadays, there are AI-based denoising programs that are capable of removing high noise with a couple of clicks.

 4. Get the Eyes Sharp

 Like any living subject, you need to get the eyes of birds to tack sharp in the image.
-If they are not sharp, you cannot use that image anywhere.
+If they are not sharp, the whole image will look uninteresting.

-If you are using a new mirrorless camera, you can even enable the animal/ bird eye focus feature to get a good focus lock on the eyes of the bird.
+If you use a new mirrorless camera, you can even enable the animal/ bird eye focus feature to get a good focus lock on the eyes of the bird.

 5. Make Sure Eyes are Not in Shadow

 You must also ensure that the bird’s eyes are not in shadow.
 If there is no catch light in the eyes, the image will look unpleasant.

 You need to be watchful when the bird does head turns.
 The light will fall on the eyes perfectly at certain angles depending on the birds positioning from the light.

 If you are a beginner, observe the bird through your camera for some time.
 Try to capture the image when there is light in the eyes.

 There are people who say that camera gear does not matter for bird photography.